liqian0505/demoql/README.md

 #### Query

-Use postman or [graphiql](https://www.electronjs.org/apps/graphiql) to post the query
+Use postman or [graphiql](https://www.electronjs.org/apps/graphiql) to post a query

 ``` graphql
 {